Aliases for NFATC1 Gene

 GeneCards Summary for NFATC1 Gene

 NFATC1 (Nuclear Factor Of Activated T-Cells 1) is a Protein Coding gene.
-Diseases associated with NFATC1 include bone epithelioid hemangioma and ventricular septal defect.
-Among its related pathways are Signaling by GPCR and Immune System.
+Diseases associated with NFATC1 include Bone Epithelioid Hemangioma and Ventricular Septal Defect.
+Among its related pathways are RANK Signaling in Osteoclasts and HTLV-I infection.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
 An important paralog of this gene is NFATC4.